EngineersBox/Continuity/README.md

 # Continuity

-A Java state persistence/continuation/checkpointing library with runtime JVM state reification
+A Java state persistence/continuation/checkpointing library with runtime JVM state reification.

+### Attribution

+This implementation is based around OffByNull's Coroutines library <https://github.com/offbynull/coroutines>.
+I'm aiming to attempt at providing support for lambdas via `INVOKEDYNAMIC` calls which are not supported in the coroutines library.

 ## Instrumentation Stages